olle/talk-query-response/README.md

 #### `Query-Publisher` publishes a `Query`

 At any time can any Query-Publisher choose to express a _need_ and publish a Query.
-No ACK or NACK is required and the Query-Publisher MUST NOT assume that the Query has been consumed, or that any Response will be returned, at this time.
+No ACK or NACK will be provided and the Query-Publisher MUST NOT assume that the Query has been consumed, or that any Response will be returned, at this time.

 The Query-Publisher SHOULD entertain the case where the Query is lost, examine options to detect and repair this, if possible.
 Timeouts, retries or fallbacks